Vecchia approximated Bayesian heteroskedastic Gaussian processes: Implementation and benchmarking

 Our exercise involves random 80:20 train:test splits of the unique-$n$ inputs, taking all replicates.
 In Figure \ref{fig:lakes_1d} the gray points are in the training set and the black ones are held out for testing.
-The figure shows two fits, our default {\tt bhetGP} (blue) fit and \citeauthor{holthuijzen2024synthesizing}'s default SK-like fit.
-Both use Vecchia approximations, but this is not notated.
-Notice how they are mostly in agreement with the exception of the {\em bottom-right} panel.
+The figure shows two fits, our default {\tt bhetGP} (blue) fit and \citeauthor{holthuijzen2024synthesizing}'s default SK-like fit. {Both use Vecchia approximations with $m = 50$ NNs based on Euclidean distance on coded inputs.
+To streamline our graphics, we do not explicitly notate the use of Vecchia.} Notice how both methods are mostly in agreement with the exception of the {\em bottom-right} panel.
 Yet {\tt bhetGP} is both more accurate and has a narrower predictive interval (PI).
-Occasionally, the SK-like method has a ``bad day'', where it's substantially off in both mean and uncertainty.
+Occasionally, the SK-like method has a ``bad day'', where it's substantially off in both mean and uncertainty. {It worth noting that increasing $m$ can lead to better predictions, at the expense of computational resources.}

 Figure \ref{fig:lakes_results} shows out-of-sample RMSE and score results from thirty MC repetitions of random train:test splits.
-For perspective here, we have added an ordinary (homoskedastkc/non-SK) scaled Vecchia fit using the software defaults.
-Observe that both heteroskedastic fits dramatically outperform that baseline.
+For perspective here, we have added an ordinary {(homoskedastic/non-SK)} scaled Vecchia fit using software defaults.
+Observe that both heteroskedastic fits dramatically outperform that baseline in terms of scores.
 Our {\tt bhetGP} consistently outperforms the previous SK-like method.
 Finally, Figure \ref{fig:lakes_ci} takes a closer look at UQ via 90\% intervals: both predictive (PI) summarizing full uncertainty, and confidence (CI) focusing just on mean uncertainty.
 CIs comprised an important aspect of the \citeauthor{holthuijzen2024synthesizing}~analysis, as it was only the mean prediction that was used downstream in their calibration.
 To obtain CI in {\tt bhetGP}, use Eq.~\eqref{eq:predy} and drop the $\lambda(\mathcal{X})$ term.
 First focus on the {\em left} panel, which shows the CI corresponding to the {\em top-right} panel of Figure \ref{fig:lakes_1d}.
 (The means shown are the same.)
-Notice that {\tt bhetGP}'s interval is much narrower, which is consistent across other days/depths and MC repetitions, as the right-most panels show for both CIs and PIs.
+Notice that {\tt bhetGP}'s interval is much narrower {and fits the data better}, which is consistent across other days/depths and MC repetitions, as the right-most panels show for both CIs and PIs.